-conrad-bercah works as an architect, architectural/urban thinker, author and as the founding director of c-b-a, a Berlin-based architectural practice aiming at expressing the bare life of architectural form stripped of the prevailing rhetoric of the day.
+conrad-bercah works as an architect, architectural/urban thinker and author.
+He is the founding director of c-b-a, a Berlin-based architectural practice aiming at expressing the bare life of architectural form stripped of the prevailing rhetoric of the day.

 conrad-bercah is the author of four books: Berlin Fragments.
 Heterography of an architectural form.
-(Lettera22edizioni, 2018) Bare Architecture, Two Books of Memos, (Lettera22edizioni, 2018, forthcoming); Dörfer-großstadt, Tactical Town-lines for the Third Millennium, (2015) Merit Award, THE PLAN Best Paper 2015; West Workroom, Towards a New Sobriety in Architecture (Charta, 2008), hailed as a watershed in architectural theory by Joseph Rykwert.
-He is currently in the process of curating two issues of V I C E V E R S A: Berlin and architectural form.
-An investigation of the new berlin dreamscape, (Lettera22edizioni, 2018, forthcoming) and Berlin and urban form.
-The architecture of an anti-city (Lettera22edizioni, 2018, forthcoming.
+(Lettera22edizioni, 2019) In Search of a Bare Architecture, Three Books of Memos, (Lettera22edizioni, 2019, forthcoming); Dörfer-großstadt, Tactical Town-lines for the Third Millennium, (2015) Merit Award, THE PLAN Best Paper 2015; West Workroom, Towards a New Sobriety in Architecture (Charta, 2008), hailed as a watershed in architectural theory by Joseph Rykwert.
+He is currently curating two issues of V I C E V E R S A: Berlin and architectural form.
+Nachlebem, Pathosformeln, Phantasms, (Lettera22edizioni, 2019, forthcoming) and Berlin and urban form.
+The architecture of an anti-city (Lettera22edizioni, 2019, forthcoming).